swunoo/freelms/README.md

 # freelms

 ## Description
-- Prototype with basic functionalities to be used for Online Classes / MOOCs.
+* Prototype with basic functionalities to be used for Online Classes / MOOCs.
-- Lessons with multi-media support and quizzes can be customized by the teacher and accessed by students.
+* Lessons with multi-media support and quizzes can be customized by the teacher and accessed by students.

 ## Technology
-- ReactJS with TypeScript, TailwindCSS.
+* ReactJS with TypeScript, TailwindCSS.

 ## Functionalities
 * Completed:          Home Customization, Text Editing, Lessons and Quizzes.
 * Under Development:  Calendar, Chat, Notifications.

+## Timeline
+* Developed in an effort to learn TypeScript during new year's holidays.
+* Development time totalled around 20 hours.